Urine Complete TestUrine Complete

 One is a visual exam, which checks the color and clarity.
 If your pee has blood in it, it might be red or dark brown.
 Foam can be a sign of kidney disease, while cloudy urine may mean you have an infection.

 • Acidity, or pH.
-If the acid is abnormal, you could have kidney stones, a urinary tract infection (UTI), or another condition.
+If the acid is abnormal, you could have kidney stones, or a urinary tract infection (UTI).

 • Protein.
 This can be a sign your kidneys aren’t working right.
 Kidneys filter waste products out of your blood.